Heterogeneous Contrastive Learning: Experimental Results

-In Figure~\ref{fig_case_study} (a), the y-axis is the performance of methods in terms of F1 score, and the left-hand-side and the right-hand-side of this figure show the performance of four methods for N-MNIST-2v and N-MNIST at noise level=1, respectively.
-In Figure~\ref{fig_case_study} (b), the x-axis is the level of the noise and the y-axis is the performance of methods in terms of F1 score.
+In Figure~\ref{fig_case_study} (a), the y-axis is the performance of 4 methods in terms of F1 score, and the left-hand side and the right-hand side of this figure show the performance of 4 methods for N-MNIST-2v and N-MNIST at noise level=1, respectively.
+In Figure~\ref{fig_case_study} (b), the x-axis is the level of the noise and the y-axis is the performance of 4 methods in terms of F1 score.
 By observation, we could find that in Figure~\ref{fig_case_study} (a), \method-s achieves the best performance and DNN remains the similar performance in both settings, while the F1 score of both \method-u and \method~ drop dramatically in the single view setting. \method-u for two views (\ie. Eq.~\ref{lu3}) performs better than \method-u for the single view (\ie. Eq.~\ref{lu2}).
-Our guess is that the goal of \method-u for the single view (\ie, Eq.~\ref{lu2}) is to maximize the mutual information between the hidden representation and the original input feature, which results in introducing noise in the hidden representation if the input feature contains a lot of noise (\eg, $100\%$ in current setting).
+Our conjecture is that the goal of \method-u for the single view (\ie, Eq.~\ref{lu2}) is to maximize the mutual information between the hidden representation and the original input features, which introduces noise in the hidden representation if the input features contain a lot of noise (\eg, $100\%$ in current setting).
 By observation in Figure~\ref{fig_case_study} (b), in the two view setting, the performance of \method-s and \method~ is slightly influenced by the noise level and their performance does not change too much as the noise level increases.
-Therefore, we could make a conclusion that when the input data is contaminated by random noise, \method-u for two views (\ie. Eq.~\ref{lu3}) has a better performance than \method-u for the single view (\ie. Eq.~\ref{lu2}) and \method-s and \method~ are robust enough to handle different levels of noise.
+Therefore, we could make a conclusion that when the input data is contaminated by random noise, \method-u for two views (\ie. Eq.~\ref{lu3}) has a better performance than \method-u for the single view (\ie. Eq.~\ref{lu2}), and \method-s and \method~ are robust enough to handle different levels of noise.